 Antoinetteis a public health practitioner and activist in Seattle, WA.She has over 15 years developing, implementing, and evaluating programs in clinical and community-based settings, and multi-media health promotion strategies including radio novelas, liberation theatre, photovoice, and digital storytelling with diverse populations.Antoinette earned her MPH from the University of Washington and studied health policy at UC Berkeley for her undergraduate studies.
 She is passionate about community building for health and is committed to addressing social inequities through leadership, capacity building, advocacy, and health promotion and research.

 Natasha Freidus founded Creative Narrations in 2001.
 She has studied and worked in a range of communities including the U.S./Mexican border, the Dominican Republic, Thailand, and spent 2006-7 on a Fulbright Fellowship in Tarragona, Spain.
 Natasha earned her Masters degree in Urban Studies at the Massachusetts Institute of Technology where she was community media coordinator and a course instructor.
 Through her work with Creative Narrations, Natasha was the project manager for the acclaimed community story-mapping initiative, Mapping Our Voices for Equity.

-Now, Natasha is a social entrepreneur based in France currently spearheading an initiative to leverage technology resources to support refugees in Europe as the founder at NeedsList, a social venture connecting refugee aid communities with people, businesses, and civil society organizations that want to help.
+Now, Natasha is a social entrepreneur currently spearheading an initiative to leverage technology resources as the founder at NeedsList, a social venture connecting refugee aid communities with people, businesses, and civil society organizations that want to help.
 NeedsList emerged from Natasha's work as the co-founder of Prosper Community, a consortium of partners and volunteers who have produced and are curating a searchable database of migrant-related initiatives.